TRaSH-Guides/Guides/includes/sqp/1-workflow.md

     **Depending what's released first and available the following Workflow Logic will be used:**

-    - When a 1080p WEBDL is released it will download the 1080p WEB-DL. (streaming services)
+    - When a 1080p WEBDL is released it will be downloaded. (streaming services)
-    - When a BHDStudio is released it will download the BHDStudio releases.
+    - When a 1080p BHDStudio is released it will download the BHDStudio release.
-    - If no BHDStudio can be found (not existing or limited sources) it will download a 1080p Bluray Encodes (less or not streaming optimized).
+    - If no BHDStudio can be found (not existing or limited sources) it will download a 1080p Bluray encode (less or not streaming optimized).

     ------